 The Sicilian week includes excursions to Syracusa/Ortigia, Noto, Modica & Marzamemi.
 You will smell the sea air in Ortigia & Marzamemi, listen to the beautiful melody of the local’s bargain at the market, and let your palate discover the succulent wine, olive oil, and freshly prepared specialty cuisine.
 You will have guides explain the thousands of years of history that have made the island of Sicily so unique with the numerous archaeological & UNESCO World Heritage sites.
 Italy’s Southern gem will enchant you with its beauty and hospitality.
 We invite you to let us treat you to a week of authentic Italian culture, history, & new friendships.

-The Tuscan week includes: all food, wine, prosecco, villa accommodations, 3 cooking lessons, transportation, excursions to Siena, Florence, San Gimignano, Montepulciano, and several wineries.
-At an additional cost of $200, a day long excursion to see the leaning tower of Pisa, lunch and Cinque Terre is available.
+The Tuscan week includes all food, wine, prosecco, villa accommodations, 3 cooking lessons, transportation, and excursions to Siena, Florence, San Gimignano, Montepulciano, and several wineries.
+At an additional cost of $200, a day-long excursion to see the leaning tower of Pisa, lunch and Cinque Terre is available.

 **Private group tour dates are available for a limit of 8 people and the tour can be tailored to your group.
 Inquire within.

 Our small, intimate groups make the experience.
 We never book more than 8 – 15 guests.

 |May 20th - 27th, 2023||Tuscan Vacation||$3,600 – $3,600||RESERVE|

 |September 16th - 23rd, 2023||Tuscan Vacation||$3,600 – $3,600||RESERVE|

 |October 15th - 22nd, 2023 -||Sicilian Vacation||$3,000 – $3,300||RESERVE|